timmyomahony/django-pagedown/README.md

 - `PAGEDOWN_IMAGE_UPLOAD_EXTENSIONS` can be used to limit the extensions allowed for upload (default is `jpg`, `jpeg`, `png`, `svg`, `webp`)
 - `PAGEDOWN_IMAGE_UPLOAD_MAX_SIZE` can be used to limit the max size of uploads (default is 10mb)
 - `PAGEDOWN_IMAGE_UPLOAD_PATH` can be used to change the path within your media root (default is `pagedown-uploads`)

+Check out the `pagedown_init.js` script to [see how the upload is being performed on the client side](https://github.com/timmyomahony/django-pagedown/blob/master/pagedown/static/pagedown_init.js).

 ### Caveats